-My top fall produce picks are rounded up here in one easy guide
+My top fall produce picks

 From pumpkins to apples to sweet potatoes–I’ve rounded up some of the most beloved produce to eat this autumn.
 Want to know how you can incorporate some of these fall-favorites into your diet?
 Read on for seasonal cooking tips and 50 of my favorite healthy recipes.

 (Harvest Season: October–February)

 Pumpkin spice… makes everything nice.
 Try adding a dollop of pumpkin puree to your oatmeal, smoothie or hummus for a fall-inspired dip.
 A simple puree of pumpkin, coconut milk and warm spices makes for a delicious and easy pumpkin soup to serve as the temperatures begin to drop.
 Pumpkin also makes a great addition to no-bake energy bites.

 - Pumpkin Spice Probiotic Smoothie by Rubarbarians

 - Pumpkin Pie Oatmeal by The Banana Diaries

 - Pumpkin and Pork Stew by Savor the Best